Abort73.com / The Case Against Abortion / Abortion Pictures

 The decision to unseal Emmett's coffin was not an easy or pleasant one.
 Neither was holding an open-casket funeral and allowing the pictures of her mutilated son to be shown to an entire nation and world.
 Those photographs, however, helped create an entire generation of young activists who could no longer remain apathetic towards America's racial problem.

 The photographs on this page are equally unpleasant, but as Reverend Sharpton points out, "People can sort of deal with things they don't have to look at."
 Day after day, thousands of tiny human beings are quietly destroyed behind sterile clinic doors.
 Abortion pictures graphically bring home what a thousand speeches can't.
-Naomi Wolf, one of the most celebrated feminists of the modern era and an ardent abortion supporter, questions anyone who is willing to support abortion without also having the stomach to face its violent reality.
+Naomi Wolf, one of the most celebrated feminists of the modern era, questions anyone who is willing to support abortion without also having the stomach to face its violent reality.
 She says it this way:

 Footnotes